 Problem

 After running the experiment, we found that the hypothesis of changing the block format in mobile applications worked perfectly.
 The CTR of the block has obviously grown, but not enough to compensate for the decrease in the reach of the lower blocks.
-Because of this, we did not see an increase in global metrics.
-Therefore, we decided to take on the second iteration for mobile applications.
-Having the results of the first approach, we formulated a simple task for ourselves.

 Second iteration for App

 Luckily, our previous version of the app had fairly generous padding between galleries, so I was able to make the layout of the elements more compact.
-I will show the overall process from the very beginning to the second iteration and how we see the future.

 Ch.
 III